Logo Icon

 Therefore, D is sitting opposite to A.

-Logical Reasoning Question for CAT: Linear Arrangements
+Logical Reasoning Questions for CAT 2026: Linear Arrangements

 3) A, B, C, D, and E are standing in a line.
 A is standing next to B, but not next to C. D is standing next to E. Who is standing at the extreme right?